kstenschke/doShell/README.md

 windows, simulating mouse- and keyboard- events, running terminal commands, controlling a web browser, some advanced file manipulations and more.

-Automation is ultimately performed using existing third party and some built-in
+Automation is ultimately performed using existing tools from third parties, and some built-in tools:
-tools:

 * **Linux:**
   * [xddotool](http://manpages.ubuntu.com/manpages/trusty/man1/xdotool.1.html)